 life, giving few personal details away and ruthlessly pursuing the

-both he and Liam plunge deeper and deeper undercover taking more
+job in hand.
+As both he and Liam plunge deeper undercover, taking

 his values, his operating methods and what he holds most dear.

-Allen also returns as Sophie, the police psychologist.
+Allen returns as Sophie, the police psychologist.
 Whilst trying

-to ensure that the guys remain on the straight and narrow, she finds
+to keep the guys on the straight and narrow, she finds herself being

-herself being dragged further and further into their undercover
+dragged further and further into their undercover lives.

 Level III detectives, Liam and Garth spend their lives behind enemy

-lines, living a lie to there friends, their partners, and sometimes
+lines, living a lie to their friends, their partners and sometimes

-his wife, the stakes are higher - and deeper - than ever before.
+his wife, the stakes are higher than ever before.